-The maximum permitted public audience on site at any time will be 10,000 at any one time.
-In addition, it is estimated that in the region of 1800 exhibitors will participate in addition to 250 staff & stewards.
+The maximum permitted public audience on site will be 10,000 at any one time.
+In addition, it is estimated that in the region of 1,800 exhibitors will participate, in addition to 250 staff and stewards.

 Capacity will be monitored based on the volume of public vehicles parked in the car parks.